 Feel free to top them with sour cream if you want something even more delicious.
 Minimal clean-up and prep times make this an ideal food for camping!

-When you’re out camping, you can quickly tire of the same old breakfast foods, so why not add some French toast to the menu?
+You can quickly tire of the same old breakfast foods when camping, so why not add some French toast to the menu?
 This is an excellent camping food idea, a simple french toast recipe!

 - Wrap a fresh loaf of bread in parchment paper and add some strawberries on top.